Julien-Sun/2d-FFT-for-Convolution-/README.md

 # 2d-FFT-for-Convolution
-This is a trivial figure convolution implementation for compare.
+This is a parallel figure convolution implementation with openMP for compare.